 So Do I have Adrenal Insufficiency if I think I have Adrenal Fatigue?

 What we have just described is Adrenal Insufficiency.
 The much more commonly referred to term in the lay media is Adrenal Fatigue.
 The theory behind Adrenal Fatigue is that if we have lots of stress we “use up” all of the stress hormones that our adrenals make and they somehow wear out.
 Sounds plausible, but yet it does not bear out scientifically.
-This term has been used to explain a whole host of symptoms from fatigue to irritibility to GI symptoms, body aches and more.
+This term has been used to explain a whole host of symptoms from fatigue to irritability to GI symptoms, body aches and more.
 It is unclear to us how it is diagnosed since there are no gold standard or data proven tests (true adrenal insufficiency is diagnosed with what’s called a stimulation test, a series of blood tests before and after being given a dose of a steroid that should stimulate the adrenal to work).

 Various questionnaires to see if you have Adrenal Fatigue tend to ask about amounts of stress and fatigue that one experiences.
-Some practitioners do blood, urine or salivary testing that they claim correlates with adrenal fatigue but it is far from accurate or standardized.
+Some practitioners do blood, urine or salivary testing that they claim correlates with adrenal fatigue but it is far from accurate or standardised.
 With a vague definition and unclear means of diagnosing this entity it is not surprising that there are a wide variety of recommendations for treating Adrenal Fatigue.
 A huge selection of supplements are touted for its use, including everything from standard vitamins, heavy metals to glandular preparations (i.e. things made from ground up animal glands).
 Some include DHEA.
 Some do not.
 We are not advocates of the use of DHEA supplements for any condition because its use has been associated with higher rates of breast cancer and has little proven benefit.

 The bottom line is we are tired of Adrenal Fatigue.
 It seems to be something we could all say we have.
 We are tired, we are stressed, we have moments of feeling poorly.
 However, when there is no objective way to diagnose or treat a condition, it’s hard to accept it is as valid.
 This was perhaps best stated by Dr. Todd B Nippoldt on the Mayo Clinic website.
 “It’s frustrating to have persistent symptoms your doctor can’t readily explain.
-But accepting a medically unrecognized diagnosis from an unqualified practitioner could be worse.”
+But accepting a medically unrecognised diagnosis from an unqualified practitioner could be worse.”

 We are highly skeptical of this diagnosis.
 Rather, we believe the symptoms that may lead one to consider it are certainly real and certainly should be addressed.
 (See our previous blogs on energy, muscle aches, electrolytes to learn more).
 Of the many patients over the years who have come to us on various regimens for Adrenal Fatigue most have been on a host of glandular preparations and a few on actual prednisone or other prescription steroids, few with any legitimate testing to justify their use.
 Many have have had side effects from the “treatment” they were taking which they attributed to their underlying condition– weight gain, hair loss, a rush of energy and anxiety followed by profound fatigue, high blood sugars and more.
 Sometimes it is hard to even know with what problem they actually started.